 A. No GST Exemption Allocation Until Participant's Death.

-Unless a participant makes an irrevocable beneficiary designation of his retirement plan benefits before his death to a GST Trust and those benefits are not included in his gross estate for federal estate tax purpose (i.e., one of the transitional rules applies), none of his GST exemption can be applied at that time because of the QTIP rules.
-Further, it may be that even if one of the estate tax transitional rules applies to exclude the benefits from the participant's estate under Section 2039 or 2033, the benefits may still be includible in his estate under Section 2036 or 2038 because the participant has made an irrevocable transfer but has retained an interest in the property (the plan) for his life.
+Unless a participant makes an irrevocable beneficiary designation of his retirement plan benefits before his death to a GST Trust and those benefits are not included in his gross estate for federal estate tax purpose (i.e., one of the transitional rules applies), none of his GST exemption can be applied at that time because of the ETIP rules.
+Further, it may be that even if one of the estate tax transitional rules applies to exclude the benefits from the participant's estate under Section 2039 or 2033, the benefits may still be includible in the participant's estate under Section 2036 or 2038 because the participant has made an irrevocable transfer but has retained an interest in the property (the plan) for his life.
 Thus, again, no GST exemption allocation for the plan benefits may be made while the participant is alive.
 At any rate, allocating GST exemption to plan benefits in this situation might not be a good use of the exemption because the assets could shrink appreciably in value between the date of designation and the date of death, due to required distributions made from the plan to the participant before the participant dies (or due to poor investment returns).

-- B. GST Exemption Allocation At Death.
+B. GST Exemption Allocation At Death.

 If the participant names a GST Trust as the beneficiary of his retirement plans upon his death, his GST exemption may be allocated to that transfer on the estate tax return filed for his estate.
-Because of the limit on the amount of generation-skipping transfers that each transferor may make, care must be taken to insure that the value of the plan benefits being transferred to the GST Trust will not result in the transferor exceeding his GST exemption (formula language should be used). - 1.
-IRD Issue.
+Because of the limit on the amount of generation-skipping transfers that each transferor may make, care must be taken to insure that the value of the plan benefits being transferred to the GST Trust will not result in the transfer exceeding the participant's remaining (or available) GST exemption (formula language should be used).

+1. IRD Issue.

 The usual problem of accelerating IRD by utilizing plan benefits to satisfy a pecuniary gift must be addressed.
-It would seem that, in this case, designating the Trustee of the GST Trust directly as the beneficiary of the plan benefits will be the safest choice. - Various Problems.
+It would seem that, in this case, designating the Trustee of the GST Trust directly as the beneficiary of the plan benefits will be the safest choice.
+Another choice is to use a formula gift of the deceased participant's remaining GST exemption.

+2. Various Problems.

 If the Plan value exceeds the participant's available GST exemption amount, only that portion which may safely pass to the GST Trust should be designated to pass to the Trustee of the GST Trust.
 If other beneficiaries will be named for the remaining amount, separate accounts or segregated shares should be used.
-Allocating GST exemption to "pre-tax" assets is not usually the best use of the exemption; although, if the participant dies prematurely, a very long deferral could be achieved with these trusts because of the young age of the GST Trust beneficiary.
+Using "pre-tax" assets to satisfy a pecuniary amount like the GST exemption is not usually the best way to fund such a gift, although, if the participant dies prematurely, a very long deferral could be achieved with GST trusts for grandchildren because of the young ages of the trust beneficiary/ies.
 All of the usual trust regulatory requirements must be met, however, including having identifiable beneficiaries.
-Thus, it is doubtful that this would work for a class of descendants, no member of which is in being as of the applicable date.
+Thus, it is doubtful that this would work for a class of descendants (like grandchildren), no member of which is in being as of the applicable date.